jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 computational environment in which a single user will operate.
 So essentially a JupyterHub is a collection of:

-* Pods that contain the JupyterHub Machiner
+* Pods that contain the JupyterHub Machine
 * A bunch of user pods that are constantly being created or destroyed.

 Below we'll describe the primary JupyterHub pods.